Member Organizations

 Federation of BiH: Partially Adopted

-Article 33 of the FBiH A&A Law of 2009 transposed the requirement to apply IPSAS, which is the responsibility of the Ministry of Finance.
+The Federation of Bosnia and Herzegovina (FBiH) Law on Accounting and Auditing in the Federation of Bosnia and Herzegovina (Federation BH Official Gazette, No. 15/21) transposed the requirement to apply IPSAS, which is the responsibility of the Ministry of Finance.
 According to the World Bank’s Stocktaking of Public Sector Accounting and Reporting Environment in PULSAR Beneficiary Countries—Bosnia & Herzegovina (2020), national standards based on IFRS are applied on a modified accrual basis.
 There are stated envisaged reforms to adopt accrual standards using IPSAS as a reference point.
-However, reforms have been delayed due to lack of technical and financial resources.

 Republika Srpska: Partially Adopted

 The Law on Accounting and Auditing of the Republika Srpska No. 94/15 and 78/20 adopted IPSAS for in the Republic by all levels of government.
 Under the Law, the Ministry of Finance of Republika Srpska is responsible for overseeing the implementation of this requirement.
-According to the World Bank’s Stocktaking of Public Sector Accounting and Reporting Environment in PULSAR Beneficiary Countries—Bosnia & Herzegovina (2020), IPSAS are adopted and applied directly on an accrual basis for financial statements and modified accrual basis for budget and budget execution (revenue on cash basis and expenditure on modified accrual basis).
+According to the World Bank’s Stocktaking of Public Sector Accounting and Reporting Environment in PULSAR Beneficiary Countries—Bosnia & Herzegovina (2020), and the World Bank/CFRR’s Book on Public Sector Accounting Reforms Implementation Status in PULSAR Countries (2022), IPSAS are adopted and applied directly on an accrual basis for financial statements and modified accrual basis for budget and budget execution (revenue on cash basis and expenditure on modified accrual basis).
 The 2013 version of the Handbook of International Public Sector Accounting Pronouncements is the most recent version of IPSAS translated into Serbian.
-The 2021 IPSASB Handbook is being translated as of the timing of this assessment.

 Current Status: Partially Adopted